-The majority of beginner and intermediate table tennis use an all-rounder style of play.
-On a sliding scale, the more aggressive a table tennis paddle is, the heavier the racket is
+The majority of beginners and intermediates use an all-rounder style of play.
+On a sliding scale, the more aggressive a paddle is, the heavier the racket is.

 Speed, Spin and Control

-With the infinite number of table tennis racket options available, it might seem impossible to choose the right one.
+With the infinite number of ping pong paddle options available, it might seem impossible to choose the right one.
 To make things easier, there are three main functions of a ping pong paddle; by understanding each one, you can select the right bat:

 Rackets can help you hit ping pong balls fast or slow.
 This will depend on the type and thickness of rubber that covers the bat.

-The design of a table tennis racket will give you more or less control over the ball.
+The design of a paddle will give you more or less control over the ball.
 There’s usually a trade-off between control, spin and speed: the more control you have, the less speed and spin you can create.
 A beginner should look for a high control rating, and then graduate to more speed and spin and they progress.